Monday, December 19, 2011

 Cassuto (1883-1951, 1961, pp. 16,17,53) records this same pattern, though he notes that it depends on designating the creation of water or the seas to the second day and not to the third day.

-Leo Strauss (lecture in 1957, 1997, p.364,365) also notes this pattern.
+Leo Strauss (lecture in 1957, 1997, pp. 364,365) also notes this pattern.
 He writes, "There seems to be a kind of parallelism to the biblical account.
 There are two series of creation, each of three days.
 The first begins with a creation of light, the second with that of the sun.
 Both series end with a double creation."
 Furthermore, he notes a difference between the two sets of creation.
 He suggests "that the principle of the first half is separation or distinction simply, while the principle of the second half, the fourth to sixth day, is local motion."
 (Leon Kass, 2003, pp. 27-36, further develops Strauss's ideas with regard to the differences between the two sets.)

-Nahum Sarna (1989, p.4) adds this double creation on days three and six to the pattern from above.
+Nahum Sarna (1989, p.
+4) adds this double creation on days three and six to the pattern from above.
 He notes that on day three, the two acts of creation, dry land and vegetation, correspond to the two acts of creation on the sixth day, land creatures and humankind.
 He suggests that vegetation is parallel to humankind since vegetation is the lowest form of organic life while people are the highest form of organic life.

 I believe that there is a different literary pattern to the six days of creation.
 The first day is not part of the parallelism.
 On day two, the key element was the creation of the rakia, 1:6,7,8, which was populated on the fourth day, 1:14,15,17.